Updated June 22, 2022. Originally published Nov. 3, 2020.

 Meet Cyolo, the Secure Zero Trust Provider

 To overcome this paradox, the best option is to choose a ZTNA provider that sits outside your organization’s trust boundary and cannot see or access your critical assets.
-Cyolo is a secure zero trust solution that does not hold or control sensitive company information like keys and passwords information.
+Cyolo is a secure zero trust access solution that does not hold or control sensitive company information like keys and passwords information.